Ale32bit/Capy64-docs/docs/Libraries/event.md

 #### Returns

 1. `eventName` : string - Name of the event.

-...n. `parameter` : any - Any parameter related to the event pulled.
+1. `...parameter` : any - Any parameter related to the event pulled.

 #### Throws